opea-project/Enterprise-RAG/src/comps/dataprep/README.md

 - `impl/`: This directory contains the implementation of the supported dataprep service.

-- `utils/`: This directory contains utility scripts and modules that are used by the OPEA Dataprep Microservice.
+- `utils/`: This directory contains utility scripts and modules that are used by the Dataprep Microservice.
 It included the web crawler and script for extracting text from various files.

 The tree view of the main directories and files: